openwpm/OpenWPM/README.md

 Troubleshooting
 ---------------

-1. `IOError: [Errno 2] No such file or directory: '../../firefox-bin/application.ini'`

-  This error occurs when the platform can't find a standalone Firefox binary in the root directory of OpenWPM.
-The `install.sh` script will download and unzip the appropriate version of Firefox for you.
-If you've run this script but still don't have the binary installed note that the script will exit if any command fails, so re-run the install script checking that no command fails.

-2. `WebDriverException: Message: The browser appears to have exited before we could connect...`
+1. `WebDriverException: Message: The browser appears to have exited before we could connect...`

   This error indicates that Firefox exited during startup (or was prevented from starting).
 There are many possible causes of this error: